What Is Your Safer Sex Strategy?

-Three ways to take care of your sexual health without compromising on pleasure: preventing, testing, treating – and enjoying!
+Three ways to take care of your sexual health without compromising on pleasure: prevent, test, treat – and enjoy!

 There are many ways to prevent sexually transmitted infections (STIs) and take care of your sexual health.
-This site provides an overview of the key methods for preventing, testing for, and treating STIs.
-Sex is more enjoyable when you protect yourself and partners.
+This page introduces the key approaches to preventing, testing for, and treating STIs.
+Sex is often more enjoyable when you have taken steps to protect both yourself and your partners.

-Some STIs can be regularly tested for, such as chlamydia, gonorrhea, HIV, and syphilis.
-Other STIs, like herpes and condyloma (HPV), are usually diagnosed based on symptoms rather than routine testing.
+Some STIs, such as chlamydia, gonorrhoea, HIV, and syphilis, can be detected through regular testing.
+Others, including herpes and genital warts (HPV), are usually diagnosed when symptoms occur rather than through routine testing.

 Looking after your sexual health doesn’t mean you have to give up pleasure!
 There are many different safer sex strategies, and the type of sex you have can influence which approach works best for you.